Individual Shared Responsibility Payment Under the Affordable Care Act

-What you need to know about the penalty for not having health insurance
+The penalty for not having health insurance is about to expire

-The individual shared responsibility payment applies to all individuals who are citizens or resident aliens of the United States.
-However, there are some notable exceptions.
-Americans residing in foreign countries or in the American territories, for example, are not required to obtain health insurance.
+The individual shared responsibility payment applies to all citizens or resident aliens of the U.S. but with some notable exceptions.
+Americans residing in foreign countries or in the American territories are not required to obtain health insurance.
 There are 12 exceptions to the shared responsibility payment.
 If you qualify for one of them, you can dodge the penalty by checking a box on your tax return.

-The shared responsibility payment applies when an individual, or any person in his or her shared responsibility family, does not have the required type of health insurance coverage for at least one day during any month of the year, unless an exception applies.
-The penalty is calculated for each month that a person does not have health insurance coverage.
+The payment applies when you or anyone in your "shared responsibility family" does not have the type of health insurance coverage required by law for at least one day during any month of the year—unless one of the exceptions applies.
+The penalty is calculated for each month that you or a family member does not have health insurance coverage.

 - Children's health insurance program (CHIP)